domeniko-gentner/labertasche/README.md

 * mail_credentials.json - you can find an example in the root directory.

 Copy these files from the root directory of this app to the folder `/etc/labertasche`.
 Make sure to set ownership for your user that runs your server later.
-I always do `chmown user:www-data`, so Apache has only group rights and enable read-only for the Apache user.
+I always do `chown user:www-data`, so Apache has only group rights and enable read-only for the Apache user.
+I also recommend `chmod 700` for the directory and `chmod 600` for the files.

 Make sure to read the config and replace the values as needed.
 The mail configuration should need no explanation, `labertasche.yaml` has comments.
-Feel free to bug about more documentation regarding this.
+Feel free to bug me about more documentation regarding this.
 Pay special attention to secrets and passwords.

 Now, for the server there are several options.
-I personally always host flask apps with Apache and mod_wsgi.
+I personally always host flask apps with Apache and libmodwsgi.
 The config looks like this:

 * [Apache](docs/apache-config.md)